 3. Inland Pack Track – Punakaiki

-Located 56 kilometres (34.8 miles) south of Westport, the coastal town of Punakaiki is most famous for its pancake rock formations.
+Located 56 kilometers (34.8 miles) south of Westport, the coastal town of Punakaiki is most famous for its pancake rock formations.
 What people don’t realise however, is it’s also home to one of New Zealand’s most beautiful day hikes.

 Hiking these trails takes you deep into Westland National Park, journeying through temperate rainforest and limestone canyons, following in the footsteps of gold miners who established this trail over a century ago.

-You can hike the Inland Pack Track and Pororari River Track year round, solo or on a guided tour.
-We include this hike on the Ultimate South Island Adventure ‘Rimu’ trip, and the New Zealand Winter Adventure ‘Winter Rimu’ .
+You can hike the Inland Pack Track and Pororari River Track year-round, solo or on a guided tour.

-4. Franz Joseph Glacier day hikes – Roberts Point and Alex Knob tracks
+Roberts Point and Alex Knob tracks

 You can hike the Roberts Point Track, and Alex Know Track solo, and all year round (although winter snowfall can impact the upper section of Alex Knob).
-These trails are also included on our guided adventure tours – the Ultimate South Island Adventure ‘Rimu’ trip, and the Essence of the South Island ‘Tui’ trip.

 5. Fox Glacier – Lake Matheson Loop Track

-The Lake Matheson walk is low laying, and accessible all year round.
-You can also hike it on our guided tours – the Ultimate South Island ‘Rimu’ trip, Essence of the South Island ‘Tui’ trip, New Zealand Family Adventure ‘Kea’ trip, and New Zealand Biking Adventure ‘Weka’ trip.
+You can also hike it on our guided tours – the Ultimate South Island Adventure, the Classic South Island Adventure, the New Zealand Family Vacation, and New Zealand Biking Adventure.

 6. Routeburn Track single day hikes